How Tourists Can Stop the Spread of Microplastics

-Microplastics are defined as pieces of plastic that weigh 5 mm or less and have been found in 90 percent of sea salt and 93 percent of bottled water.
+Microplastics are pieces of plastic weighing 5 mm or less and have been found in 90 percent of sea salt and 93 percent of bottled water.
 Besides microplastic, oceans attract tourists who contribute to the pandemic, but this could be avoided.
-This definition includes lots of popular products, whose packaging is discarded into the environment that are considered to the sources of microplastics.
-The worst hit by the spread of microplastics pandemic is oceans.
+This definition includes many popular products whose packaging is discarded into the environment, which is the source of microplastics.
+The worst hit by the spread of the microplastic pandemic is the oceans.
 Scientists estimate that 51 trillion pieces of microplastic exist in our beautiful blue seas.
 By following a few steps, marine tourists can do their part against the spread of this microscopic menace.

 The first step is an obvious one.
-Rather than lugging around single-use plastic bottles and buying a new one whenever you need a drink, simply bring a reusable travel mug.
+Rather than lugging around single-use plastic bottles and buying a new one whenever you need a drink, bring a reusable travel mug.
 Single-use bottle pollution is a big enough problem as it contributes to the spread of microplastics.
 Yet those tiny plastics, which are contained in almost every water bottle, are arguably worse pollutants than the bottles themselves.
-Microplastics accumulate in the bodies of anyone who drinks from the water supply where the bottles end up, or anyone who eats an animal who used that water supply and ingested microplastics.
-As a result, an estimated 100,000 microplastic particles are consumed by the average person each year.
-Of course, not all of these microplastics come from water bottles, but even the act of opening a plastic bottle can release tens of thousands of particles
+Microplastics accumulate in the bodies of anyone who drinks from the water supply where the bottles end up or anyone who eats an animal that uses that water supply and ingests microplastics.
+As a result, the average person consumes an estimated 100,000 microplastic particles each year.
+Of course, not all these microplastics come from water bottles, but opening a plastic bottle can release tens of thousands of particles

-This step should be followed on vacation, at home, and anywhere else you find yourself.
-When shopping for home care, healthcare, and beauty care products, make sure that they are microbead-free.
-Microbeads are mostly useless microplastics contained in certain toothpaste, facewash, and related products.
+This step should be followed on vacation, at home, and anywhere else.
+Ensure they are microbead-free when shopping for home care, healthcare, and beauty care products.
+Microbeads are mostly useless microplastics in specific toothpaste, facewash, and related products.
 Worst of all, these beads are small enough to pass through water treatment plants and pollute the ocean.
-If you’re unsure about whether or not your medicine cabinet is microbead-free, some companies have emblazoned a large “Zero Plastic Inside” logo on applicable products.
+If you’re unsure whether your medicine cabinet is microbead-free, some companies have emblazoned a large “Zero Plastic Inside” logo on applicable products.

-Since microplastics comes from various sources, the effects of microplastics can be devastating to the environment and it is essential to put an end to the problem.
+Since microplastics come from various sources, their effects on the environment can be devastating, and it is essential to end the problem.
 Marine tourists can help slow the spread of microplastics by taking a few small steps that make little impact on their vacation.
 These steps are only minor and include packing a reusable travel mug, picking up trash when possible, and avoiding products that contain microbeads.

 MICROPLASTICS FAQ